 “One of the principles that guides me in both my personal and professional life comes from my parents.
 My father often said that ignoring a problem does not make it go away.
 My mother would add that ignoring a problem simply makes it worse.
 Procrastination strikes and sometimes seems to take up permanent residence in all of us.
 This is particularly true with our business affairs, especially our tax debts.” —Charles A. Ray, Jr.

-Charles A. Ray, Jr. is an attorney admitted to practice in the District of Columbia and Maryland, specializing in tax controversy, and domestic and international commercial transactions.
-Martindale-Hubbell’s Peer Review Rating of Charles is AV, which is the highest rating a lawyer can receive for both legal ability and ethical standards.
-He counsels both businesses and high-income individuals in all matters pertaining to tax and business transactions.
+Charles A. Ray, Jr. received an AV rating with the Martindale-Hubbell, which is the highest rating a lawyer can receive for ethical standards and legal prowess.
+He counsels business clients and high-income individuals in all matters related to tax and business transactions.

 Charles graduated from Haverford College in Pennsylvania.
 After that, he worked as a press aide to Congressman John Conyers, Jr. (D-MI).
 During that time, he prepared news releases, coordinated press conferences, and broadcast radio statements for the Congressman on a variety of political issues.
 In addition, he assisted the Congressman in preparing an article on the United States’ foreign policy toward South Africa, which was printed in a national publication.

 Following his work on Capitol Hill, he attended the University of North Carolina School of Law.
 He was a member of the prestigious Moot Court Competition team that won first place in oral advocacy and second place for the best brief.
 Charles also served as managing editor of the school’s Journal of International Law and Commercial Regulation.
 A year later, he was admitted to the North Carolina bar.